 The biologist Olivia Judson, writes that the field of evolutionary biology "as a whole has been transformed" by the study of genetics and DNA and by computers.
 She writes that the fusion of genetics with natural selection "has enormously expanded our understanding of how natural selection can work."
 Judson writes that she would "like to abolish the insidious terms Darwinism, Darwinist and Darwinian" because these give a flawed impression of a field that has moved beyond Charles Darwin. note69

 Natural selection is fundamental to the evolutionism rejected by those called creationists.
 Biologists view natural selection as: (1) a newly inherited trait giving an organism its opportunity to survive and successfully reproduce and (2) the new trait becomes more common in a population over successive generations.
-This is the mechanism of evolution.
-Creationists reject biological development involving serendipity (accident).
-Creationism as a rival idea to that of natural selection (evolution) draws on traditional religious ideas rather than science.
-Creationists believe that humans were created by the magic of their god – Krishna, Jehovah (Yahweh) or Allah.

-Copyright © 2010-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.